-It was a bright and sunlit day at Windsor Castle for the annual Scouting Parade.
+It was a bright and sunlit day at Windsor Castle, the site of the annual Scouting Parade.
 The day began with a morning matins service for adults at St. George’s Chapel.
 Then it was time for the annual Parade, below we see some of the Scouts gathering in the Castle’s quadrangle as shared in this photo by Karl Cooper on Twitter.

 It’s also a day of celebration, which brings together different groups from all over (plus their guests) to share in the special event.